Towards Explaining Distribution Shifts: Introduction

 \section{Introduction}

 Most real-world environments are constantly changing, and in many situations, understanding how a specific operating environment has changed is crucial to making decisions respective to such a change.
-Such a change might be a new data distribution seen in deployment which causes a machine learning model to begin to fail.
+Such a change might be due to a new data distribution seen in deployment which causes a machine-learning model to begin to fail.
 Another example is a decrease in monthly sales data which could be due to a temporary supply chain issue in distributing a product or could mark a shift in consumer preferences.
 When these changes are encountered, the burden is often placed on a human operator to investigate the shift and determine the appropriate reaction, if any, that needs to be taken.
 In this work, our goal is to aid these operators in providing an explanation of such a change.

-This ubiquitous phenomena of having a difference between related distributions is known as distribution shift.
-Much prior work focuses on \emph{detecting} distribution shifts; however, there is little prior work which looks into \emph{understanding} a detected distribution shift.
-As it is usually solely up to an operator investigating a flagged distribution shift to decide what to do next, understanding the shift is critical for the operator to more efficiently mitigate any harmful effects of distribution shift.
-Without a defined approach to this task, the current de facto standard in analyzing a shift is looking at how the mean of the original, \emph{source}, distribution shifted to the new, \emph{target}, distribution.
-However, this simple explanation can miss crucial shift information due to being a coarse summary (\eg \autoref{fig:adult-income-results}).
-Further, in high dimensional regimes, a shift in means could be uninterpretable due to its high dimensionality.
-Instead, if after flagging that a shift has occurred, we could automatically provide more detailed information about the shift but still remain at a level that is interpretable, we could reduce the manual load on the operator to understand the shift, and, ultimately, to take action if necessary.
+This ubiquitous phenomenon of having a difference between related distributions is known as distribution shift.
+Much prior work focuses on \emph{detecting} distribution shifts; however, there is little prior work that looks into \emph{understanding} a detected distribution shift.
+As it is usually solely up to an operator investigating a flagged distribution shift to decide what to do next, understanding the shift is critical for the operator to more efficiently mitigate any harmful effects of the distribution shift.
+Due to the fact that there are no cohesive methods for understanding distribution shifts, as well as, the potential high complexity of distribution shifts (\eg \cite{koh2021wilds}), this important manual investigation task can be daunting.
+The current de facto standard in analyzing a shift in tabular data is to look at how the mean of the original, \emph{source}, distribution shifted to the new, \emph{target}, distribution.
+However, this simple explanation can miss crucial shift information due to being a coarse summary (\eg \autoref{fig:adult-income-results}) or, in high-dimensional regimes, can be uninterpretable.
+Thus, there is a need for methods that can automatically provide detailed, yet interpretable, information about a detected shift which ultimately can lead to actionable insights about the shift.